AC888221/free-genai-bootcamp-2025/bootcamp_sub_archive/writing-practice/Showcase_writing-practice.md

 #### Prerequisites

-Before starting Writing Practice, you must first launch the Lang Portal backend service which provides essential vocabulary and translation services:
+Before starting Writing Practice, you must first launch the Lang Portal backend service which provides access to the main vocabulary database:

 1. Navigate to the Lang Portal directory:
 ```bash